-7 Provocations: celebrating 20 years of Salamanda Tandem
+7 Provocations: celebrating the first 20 years of Salamanda Tandem

 Image: salamanda tandem, Dancer: Faith, Design: Richard Hughes, Photo: Geoffrey Fielding